openmrs/openmrs-contrib-itsm-terraform/README.md

   - `wget`

 # Development environment setup
-To install terraform and initial setup (needed only once)
+To install terraform, run git crypto and initial setup (needed only once after cloning repo)
 ```
 $ ./build.rb install

-# add your TACC credentials to conf/openrc-personal
+# edit conf/openrc-personal and add your TACC credentials to
 $ vi conf/openrc-personal

 # verify file is not encrypted